isaacafrifa/isaacafrifa/README.md

 <h2 align="center">Well, hi there! 👋🏾 I'm Afrifa. </h2>

-I started my journey as an Android developer but I'm now a huge fan of **Java Spring Boot** and **React JS**.
-I'm a published researcher and currently working as a Software Engineer.
-I am always looking to improve my skill set, try new things, and consider myself an 'eternal student' in Tech.
+I started my journey as an Android developer but I am now a huge fan of **Java Spring Boot** and **React JS**.
+I'm a published researcher and currently working as a Software Engineer at Accenture.
+I am always looking to improve my skill set, try new things, and consider myself a continuous learner in Tech.

 - 👯 I’m looking to collaborate on anything software